codice/ddf/distribution/docs/README.md

 # DDF Documentation

-Documentation is made available in a single document, or individual sections can be accessed based on audience need.
+Documentation is made available in a single document.

 ## Managing DDF
 How to install and configure DDF, targeted for system administrators.